ROCm/hipfort/docs/tutorials/hipfft-examples.rst

 By default hipFFT executes on the null stream.
 Bind a plan to an application-owned stream with ``hipfftSetStream`` to overlap independent transforms.
 Each stream has to be synchronized before its results are read back.
-This example runs two plans, each on its own stream, with different input harmonics so that a swapped stream would be visible in the output.
+This program runs two plans, each on its own stream, with different input harmonics so that a swapped stream would be visible in the output.

 .. literalinclude:: ../../test/f2008/hipfft/hipfft_setstream_z.f08